 The ACT 2015 consortium has conducted quantitative analysis looking at the mitigation costs, avoided damage, co-benefits, and environmental and economic consequences of the elements of the Steady, the Dynamic and the Pioneer propositions.
-Find the draft paper here (hosted by Ecofys).
+Find the draft paper here.

-ACT 2015 is conducting research on the key elements of the 2015 climate agreement that will answer the following questions:
+ACT 2015 has released research on key elements of the 2015 climate agreement:

 - How can the agreement support countries so they can both adapt to the existing and future impacts and be able to manage loss and damage?

 - What kind of finance provisions should the agreement include and for what?

 - How could the agreement provide transparency and accountability through its Measurement, Reporting, and Verification provisions?

 - What legal form should the agreement include for which provisions?